 - “Michelle Fine: Youth participatory action research“

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in research in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth research in your community or organization, contact us.